brainhack-school2020/EliseD_BLUP_Brain-Learning-Unicorn-Project/README.md

 - **Connectivity alterations**:

+An effect on connectivity have also been widely shown, but the affected connections vary from the cohorts used.

 [Clara Moreau et al (2019)](https://www.biorxiv.org/content/10.1101/862615v1.full) *Big up Clara!*:
 "*Neuropsychiatric mutations delineate functional brain connectivity dimensions contributing to autism and schizophrenia*"

 <p align="center">
   <img src="https://www.biorxiv.org/content/biorxiv/early/2019/12/06/862615/F1.large.jpg?width=800&height=600&carousel=1">
 </p>

+**Figure 3:** Connectome-wide effects of CNVs (a-b): Scatterplot (hexagonal plot), showing estimates (beta values) from connectome-wide association studies (CWAS) performed between 16p11.2 (a) and 22q11.2 (b) CNVs and their respective controls.
+In total, 2,080 beta estimates were obtained from a linear model computed from z-scored connectomes based on the variance of the respective controls.
+The color hue represents the number of beta estimates in the hexagon bin.
+Y axis: beta values associated with deletions (CWAS comparing deletions vs controls).
+X axis: beta-values associated with duplications (CWAS comparing duplications vs controls). (c-d): Each chord diagram shows the top 20% of connections surviving FDR correction (q < 0.05) from the 16p11.2 deletion (c) and 22q11.2 deletion (d) CWAS.
+Each chord represents a significantly altered connection between two functional seed regions.
+All 64 seed regions are represented in the dark grey inner circle.
+The width of the seed region in the grey inner circle corresponds to the number of altered connections.
+Seed regions are grouped into 12 functional networks (outer ring, Supplementary Table S1.9).
+Networks are represented in 12 brains below the two diagrams.
+Red chords represent overconnectivity and blue chords underconnectivity.

 <font size="1.5">Source: Clara Moreau https://www.biorxiv.org/content/10.1101/862615v1.full</font>

 ### Problematic: